Humidity: Relative humidity

-Relative humidity is also a key metric used to evaluate when it is appropriate to install flooring over a concrete slab.

-Relationship between absolute-, relative-humidity, and temperature

-In the Earth's atmosphere at sea level:
+Because wood changes shape with changes in humidity, relative humidity is used to evaluate moisture content and size changes in wood, such as making allowances for seasonal movement in wood floors.

 Specific humidity

 Specific humidity (or moisture content) is the ratio of the mass of water vapor to the total mass of the air parcel.
 Specific humidity is approximately equal to the mixing ratio, which is defined as the ratio of the mass of water vapor in an air parcel to the mass of dry air for the same parcel.
-As temperature decreases, the amount of water vapor needed to reach saturation also decreases.
-As the temperature of a parcel of air becomes lower it will eventually reach the point of saturation without adding or losing water mass.
+It is typically represented with the symbol ω, and is commonly used in HVAC system design.

 Related concepts

 The term relative humidity is reserved for systems of water vapor in air.
 The term relative saturation is used to describe the analogous property for systems consisting of a condensable phase other than water in a non-condensable phase other than air.